-What is a ‘Credit Card’
+What is a ‘Credit Card’?

 The arrival of credit cards has changed the way we look at the financial services world.
 Not only there is the convenience of not carrying cash whilst out for shopping or holiday or any other needs, there are a basket of other advantages that the credit card provides to its users.
 These include free credit period, points for every purchase that can be redeemed for gifts etc and goodies at the time of applying.
 No wonder, more and more individuals are using credit cards today.

-A credit card is a plastic card (Dimension: 85.60 × 53.98 mm and thickness of 0.76 mm) and is issued by a financial institution which helps the card holder to have instant credit on need.
+A credit card is a plastic card (Dimension: 85.60 × 53.98 mm and a thickness of 0.76 mm) and is issued by a financial institution which helps the card holder to have instant credit on need.
 The credit card can be used to (1) buy goods (2) buy services and (3) take emergency cash when needed.
 All this can be transacted online or off-line.

 All the credit, so availed, comes at cost which essentially the pre-defined interest rate notified by the card issuing institution.

-Visa, MasterCard and American Express are three popular and recognized credit card variants in India.
+Visa, MasterCard, and American Express are three popular and recognized credit card variants in India.

 Unlike debit cards, credit cards work on the principle of credit.
 For instance, individuals technically “borrow funds” when they swipe their credit card and are expected to repay the same when presented in their monthly bills.
 However, if misused, credit cards can create a nasty impact on the individual’s financial standing and push him to a debt trap.

 A multitude of banks and financial institutions today provide credit cards to their customers.
 The number of credit cards that are provided also vary and each of them comes with specific benefits and features to suit the needs and requirements of myriad customers.
 Customers can apply for credit cards through different ways as long as they meet the eligibility requirement set by the credit card provider.
 These days, customers can easily get a credit card online as well as offline.